-6. The Western and Central Pacific Fisheries Commission (WCPFC) established its Regional Observer Program in 20075, the development of which is mandated in Article 28 of the WCPF Convention.
+- 7. The Western and Central Pacific Fisheries Commission (WCPFC) established its Regional Observer Program in 2007, the development of which is mandated in Article 28 of the WCPF Convention.
 The Commission ROP is implemented through the use of existing regional, sub-regional and national observer programs already in place when Conservation and Management Measure (CMM) 2007-01 entered into force on 15 February 2008.
 All existing regional, sub-regional and national observer programs and providers that wish to be part of the Commission ROP, so that observers from those programs are able to be deployed to satisfy WCPFC observer coverage and other related requirements, must meet the WCPFC ROP Standards on the formation and operation of observer programs, and be audited against those standards.
 Once audited and determined to have met the standards, the national or sub-regional program is authorized to be part of the WCPFC ROP.
-As of 2015, twenty-seven national, regional or sub-regional programs or providers are fully authorized as part of the WPCFC ROP.6 In addition, the WCPFC has ROP-authorized the first private observer provider to operate under the ROP.7 WCPFC ROP activities are coordinated centrally through the staff of the WCPFC Secretariat.
+As of April 2013, twenty-three national, regional or sub-regional programs or providers are fully authorized as part of the WPCFC ROP.6 In addition, the WCPFC has ROP authorized the first private observer provider to operate under the ROP.
+WCPFC ROP activities are coordinated centrally through the staff of the WCPFC Secretariat. - 8.
+Function of Observers.
+Observers placed under the WCPFC ROP have a dual science and compliance role aboard the vessel in that the information in their reports can be used by national authorities in investigating potential infractions. - 9.
+Training Program Structure.
+The WCPFC ROP Standards cover the areas in Table 1.
+In the case of manuals, minimum data fields formats, training, and compliance with WCPFC CMMs, the Standards explicitly state that national, sub-regional and regional programs and providers may use their existing documentation or formats as long as they include a section or annex on the in-force WCPFC CMMs and ROP (in the case of manuals) and include the minimum data fields required by the Commission (in the case of data collection formats).
+Further, training must be linked to the in-force WCPFC CMMs and other decisions, and the programs and providers must ensure that their observers fully understand the content of the CMMs especially in relation to their role in monitoring the CMMs.
+Given that the WCPFC ROP is composed primarily of existing programs that all had established processes and procedures, there was a need to balance the needs of the Commission with minimizing costly changes to the existing programs' structures.
+The existing programs and providers also had significant experience to offer to the Commission to fulfill the development of a ROP, and so it would not have been sensible to attempt to duplicate these programs.

-5 See Conservation and Management Measure 2007-01.
+See Conservation and Management Measure 2007-01.